daxartio/python-server-template/README.md

 ## Structure

 - `app` is where the main application code resides.
-It includes several modules such as adapters, `api`, `cli`, `core`, and `db`.
+It includes several modules such as adapters, `api`, `cli`, and `db`.
 The `settings.py` file contains configuration settings for the application, and `deps.py` manages project dependencies.
+- `packages` is where the project dependencies are defined.

 ## Quickstart